 Joan Sourapas is a member of the VentureDNA Advisory Board and serves as a business development strategist to the company.
 Joan has spent thirty years as a senior consulting executive with experience in business development and planning, strategic information planning, emerging technologies, project management, information systems design and implementation, and financial restructuring.
 She has sold and managed projects in many industries, both public and private, with Andersen Consulting (now Accenture).
 She worked primarily in the healthcare industry as a partner in CurranCare (purchased by Cardinal Health) and then, as Vice President, led post-acute care consulting for Cardinal Health.

-Jeff Yehle is our newest member to our Advisory Board, seeing his solid, senior- level expertise in sales, human resources, and operations in the human capital and technology spaces as a vital asset to the team.
+Jeff Yehle is a lead member to our Advisory Board, seeing his solid, senior- level expertise in sales, human resources, and operations in the human capital and technology spaces as a vital asset to the team.
 Today, Jeff serves as Client Relationship Director at Willis Towers Watson.
 Jeff’s repertoire of experience includes working as Global Vice President of Administration and Human Resources for Monster.com, National Senior Sales Director for ManpowerGroup, and as Senior Vice President of Sales for Workstream, Inc. Having led a multi- billion dollar sales and account management team to double-digit growth in recent years as Senior Partner and Global Client Executive for Aon Hewitt, Jeff’s aptitudes in P&L management, mergers and acquisitions, and c-suite / Fortune 100 relationship management have been tested and proven time and again.
 Additionally contributing his acumen in strategic planning, organizational development, talent management, and brand development, Jeff is an irreplaceable advisor, collaborator, and guide for the continual growing efforts at VentureDNA.
 Jeff heralds a Bachelor’s degree from Arizona State University and participated in Kellogg School of Management’s graduate program prior to joining Monster.com.
 He is a member of the Human Resources Management Association of Chicago (HRMAC) and the Society for Human Resource Management (SHRM); Jeff has also served on the boards of several portfolio companies.
 Most recently, he became Lead Director for Ansen Electronics, a $100,000,000 electronics and lighting manufacturer based in Kowloon, Hong Kong.
 Jeff is equally committed to community involvement, sitting on the boards of Mercy Home for Boys and Girls, Chicago Botanic Garden, Children’s Brittle Bone Foundation, Lake Forest Open Lands Association, and the Allendale Association.

 Bill McNitt is a senior executive with public and private company experience in a wide variety of industries.
 Since 2000 he has been a Principal of Thurston Group a Chicago based Private Equity firm which invests in lower middle market companies.
 He has significant experience as an executive officer with a deep understanding of financial markets and institutions with international exposure and strengths in developing solutions to complex financial challenges.
 He has had extensive experience in the Private/Alternative Investing sector with areas of focus including venture capital, private equity, mergers and acquisitions, restructurings and leveraged and management buyouts.
 As a senior finance officer of companies such as Gould Electronics, a conglomerate with operations in 40 countries, Zenith Electronics, a Fortune 200 consumer electronics company and Netdox, an Internet security services company, Bill played a key role in numerous acquisitions and divestitures ranging in size from $5 to $250 million, as well as directing corporate finance, tax, banking, investor relations, rating agency, treasury, financial operations and ERISA/pension fund administration.
 He was responsible for corporate-wide risk management, including foreign currency, commodity, and interest rate exposure; directed bank relations with over 70 multinational financial service companies; and initiated and completed significant long-term financings, including publicly-issued Eurobonds, foreign currency debentures, industrial revenue bonds and sale and leasebacks.
 At Zenith, Bill was a key member of the strategic planning and operating committees chaired by the CEO.
 In 1995, Bill was named Zenith’s Chief Financial Officer.
 In 1995-96, LG Electronics acquired Zenith in a two- step stock transaction process that he lead.
 Bill received a B. A. with Honors in Economics from Amherst College and a MBA in Finance from Harvard Business School.
 He is a certified public accountant and CFA.